jquery/learn.jquery.com/page/using-jquery-core/selecting-elements.md

 $( "div:animated" );
 ```

-**Note:** when using the `:visible` and `:hidden` pseudo-selectors, jQuery tests the actual visibility of the element, not its CSS visibility or display. jQuery looks to see if the element's physical height and width on the page are both greater than zero.
+**Note:** When using the `:visible` and `:hidden` pseudo-selectors, jQuery tests the actual visibility of the element, not its CSS `visibility` or `display` properties. jQuery looks to see if the element's physical height and width on the page are both greater than zero.

 However, this test doesn't work with `<tr>` elements.
-In the case of `<tr>` jQuery does check the CSS display property, and considers an element hidden if its display property is set to none.
+In the case of `<tr>` jQuery does check the CSS `display` property, and considers an element hidden if its `display` property is set to `none`.

 Elements that have not been added to the DOM will always be considered hidden, even if the CSS that would affect them would render them visible.
 See the [Manipulating Elements](/manipulating-elements) section to learn how to create and add elements to the DOM.

 ## Choosing Selectors

 Choosing good selectors is one way to improve JavaScript's performance.
-A little specificity &#8212; for example, including an element type when selecting elements by class name &#8212; can go a long way.
+A little specificity – for example, including an element type when selecting elements by class name – can go a long way.
 On the other hand, too much specificity can be a bad thing.
 A selector such as `#myTable thead tr th.special` is overkill if a selector such as `#myTable th.special` will get the job done.

 jQuery offers many attribute-based selectors, allowing selections based on the content of arbitrary attributes using simplified regular expressions.